SairenDelight/IDFile/README.md

 ## Getting Started
-Download XAMPP to get started: https://www.apachefriends.org/download.html Once installed, navigate to the XAMPP folder and go to the htdocs folder and place this repository inside the htdocs folder.
+Download XAMPP to get started: https://www.apachefriends.org/download.html

 ### Prerequisites

-Download XAMPP to get started: https://www.apachefriends.org/download.html Once installed, navigate to the XAMPP folder and go to the htdocs folder and place this repository inside the htdocs folder.
+Once XAMPP is installed, navigate to the XAMPP folder and go to the htdocs folder and place this entire repository inside the htdocs folder.

 ### Installing
 Go to the XAMPP Control panel and click on it.
 Afterwards, press "start" on apache and phpmyadmin.